 Share this article

-These pre-recorded Bites will cover a wide range of subjects, such as digital credentials; confirming GCSE English and Maths from other school awards; hints on detecting and combating fraud; India Standard XII and state boards; qualification verification; finding your way around the UK NARIC databases; and refugee skills evaluation.
+The pre-recorded 'Bites' - pre-recorded 15-minute video briefings and mini-training sessions - are still available for viewing by those who registered for the Forum, and cover a wide range of subjects, such as digital credentials; confirming GCSE English and Maths from other school awards; hints on detecting and combating fraud; India Standard XII and state boards; qualification verification; finding your way around the UK NARIC databases; and refugee skills evaluation.

 This was the first time UK NARIC has organised a large-scale online event running over multiple days.
 The GlobalEd Forum is a mark of the extent and importance of UK NARIC's global community in education and skills.

 2021 will see us run more online events, discussions, and training and development, to further strengthen our global community.
 Look out for updates in future editions of this newsletter and on our social media channels.